deltachat/chatmail/www/src/privacy.md

 - prohibits sending out un-encrypted messages,

-- only has temporary log files used solely for debugging purposes.
+- only has temporary log files used for debugging purposes.

-Technically, you may think of Chatmail servers as a decentralized "chat messaging router" at Internet-scale.
-Legally, authorities might regard chatmail as a "classic e-mail" server which collects and retains personal data.
+Legally, authorities might still regard chatmail as a "classic e-mail" server which collects and retains personal data.
 We do not agree on this interpretation.
-Nevertheless, we provide more legal details below to make lifer easier for data protection specialists and lawyers scrutinizing chatmail operations.
+Nevertheless, we provide more legal details below to make life easier for data protection specialists and lawyers scrutinizing chatmail operations.

 ## 1. Name and contact information